gabfssilva/gabfssilva.github.io/_posts/2015-12-09-design-patterns.md

 ## Template Method

-Leveraging polymorphism, the Template Method pattern is useful when we have a sequence of method calls that remain the same, but the specific behaviors within those methods may vary.
+Another pattern that leverages polymorphism, the Template Method pattern is useful when we have a sequence of method calls that remain the same, but the specific behaviors within those methods may vary.

 Here's an example: